felipebravom/AffectiveTweets/README.md

 The package implements WEKA filters for calculating state-of-the-art features from tweets that can be fed into machine learning algorithms.
 The most relevant papers on which this package is based are:

-The package implements and wraps state-of-art Twitter sentiment analysis features and tools including the ones from:
- * Sentiment Analysis of Short Informal Texts.
+ * [Sentiment Analysis of Short Informal Texts](http://saifmohammad.com/WebDocs/NRC-Sentiment-JAIR-2014.pdf).
 Svetlana Kiritchenko, Xiaodan Zhu and Saif Mohammad.
 Journal of Artificial Intelligence Research, volume 50, pages 723-762, August 2014.
-BibTeX
+[BibTeX](http://saifmohammad.com/WebDocs/JAIR14-bibtex.txt)
- * Meta-Level Sentiment Models for Big Social Data Analysis.
+ * [Meta-Level Sentiment Models for Big Social Data Analysis](http://www.sciencedirect.com/science/article/pii/S0950705114002068).
 F. Bravo-Marquez, M. Mendoza and B. Poblete.
 Knowledge-Based Systems Volume 69, October 2014, Pages 86–99.
+ * [Stance and sentiment in tweets](http://saifmohammad.com/WebDocs/1605.01655v1.pdf).
+Saif M. Mohammad, Parinaz Sobhani, and Svetlana Kiritchenko.
+2017.
+Special Section of the ACM Transactions on Internet Technology on Argumentation in Social Media 17(3).
+[BibTeX](http://saifmohammad.com/WebPages/Abstracts/stance-toit.bib.txt)

-The package is the official baseline system for the  [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [(EmoInt)](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).
+The package was also the official baseline system for the  [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [(EmoInt)](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).
 Instructions for using the system with the task data are available [here](https://github.com/felipebravom/EmoInt#2-weka-baseline-system).

 Description about the filters, installation instructions, and sentiment classification examples are given below.